 Bank auditors help make sure your bank or financial institution is operating above board and remains in compliance with any laws and regulatory statutes that apply to your industry.

-With the bank-auditing field seeing a faster-than-average projected job growth of seven percent between 2018 and 2028—according to the U.S. Bureau of Labor Statistics—how can you make sure you're connecting with an experienced bank auditor who makes a positive difference at your financial institution?
+With the bank-auditing field seeing a much-faster-than-average projected job growth of 15 percent through 2030—according to the U.S. Bureau of Labor Statistics—how can you make sure you're connecting with an experienced bank auditor who makes a positive difference at your financial institution?

-Here are at least three things to keep in mind during the vetting and consulting process.
+You’ll want to keep the following tips in mind during the vetting and consulting process.

 If your financial firm is preparing to hire an external bank auditor who can come in and work with your team, here are at least three things you'll want to look for in your potential candidates:

-- They have their basic training and criteria fulfilled.
+- They have fulfilled their basic training and criteria.
 Bank auditors are highly trained individuals who must meet certain criteria in order to fulfill their essential occupational roles at a financial institution.
-This criteria includes a bachelor's degree in finance at a four-year accredited college or university, and ideally some field experience and testing that clarifies their professional competency.
-Look for a bank auditor with at least a couple of years of experience or at least someone who comes with some rock solid references.
+This criteria includes a bachelor's degree in finance or accounting at a four-year accredited college or university, and ideally some field experience and testing that clarifies their professional competency.
+Look for a bank auditor with at least a couple of years of experience, or at least someone who comes with some rock-solid references.

-If you're going to invest in your business by hiring or consulting with an external bank auditor, it's a good idea to make sure you have the systems and infrastructure in place that will allow you to efficiently respond to their insights and expertise.
+If you're going to invest in your business by hiring or consulting with an external bank auditor, it's a good idea to make sure you have the systems and infrastructure in place that will allow you to efficiently respond to the insights and expertise in their exit notes.